Huniade Castle: Old castle

 The construction of the current Huniade Castle began in the 14th century, after a visit by King Charles I Robert to Timișoara in 1307.
 He chose to settle here after the old royal residence became unsafe, due to ongoing conflicts with a faction of the Hungarian nobility that was hostile toward him.
 The construction was probably carried out by Italian builders on an older edifice and most likely finished in 1315, because in 1316 the king was already settled in his new castle.

+Tradition holds that King Charles I Robert, skilled in architecture, personally designed the castle's plans.
+The stone was reportedly brought from the Vršac Castle, the timber from the surrounding forests, and the sand from the waters of the Timiș River.
+As the ground was quite unstable, the builders strengthened the foundations by driving oak trunks into the soil, binding them together, and filling the gaps with crushed materials until a solid platform was created on which the fortress walls were then erected.

 The building developed around a quadrangular courtyard with cylindrical corner towers.
 Being located on an island, it was connected to the city of Timișoara, also fortified by the same king, through a movable bridge.
 It followed the Venetian model, with oak pillars driven into the ground.
 After almost eight years, the castle was damaged by an earthquake and, implicitly, the king had to leave it.
 It underwent major renovations during Count Pippo Spano.
 After extensive research, the original foundation was found 40 cm below the pavement of the current castle.